aabkn/aabkn.github.io/index.md

 # About me

-I am a first-year PhD student at ETH Zurich working with Afonso Bandeira at Mathematics Department.
+I am a first-year PhD student at ETH Zurich working with Prof. Afonso Bandeira at Mathematics Department.
 My research interests include
 high-dimensional statistics, computational complexity, statistical physics, and stochatic optimization.
 In particular, I work on understanding of phase transitions and